0xRoqeeb/0xRoqeeb.github.io/src/pages/posts/sightless.md

 then wait for a few minutes for the service to stop completely, then turn it back on, then wait a few more minutes till you can see that the root flag has been copied to the location you chose, afte that you wont be able to read the file, you have to chnage it's permission, you have to repeat the whole steps so instead of copy command you use chmod 777 /home/bbbb or whatever you saved it as, wait a few minutes and you should be able to read the flag

 ![rootflag](https://github.com/user-attachments/assets/151c5ba6-3e76-41b1-86cc-9d994fcac815)

-This approach allowed me to retrieve the root flag despite the limitations with the PHP-FPM restart command.
+This approach allowed me to retrieve the root flag despite the limitations with the PHP-FPM restart command